koterpillar/mybox/README.md

 too much (maybe your favorite one isn't supported by `$WORK` or you have different ones for different roles).

+## Values

+0. Earlier points override latter ones, unless there is a huge gain.
+1. The system is usable with the software the user specified.
+2. Meta requirements (e.g. archivers and package managers) are installed the same way user requirements are.
+3. Everything is installed and upgraded to the latest version every time.
+4. Superuser access is not required.

 ## Usage

 * Run the [bootstrap](bootstrap) script: